China's premier says economy will continue to feel pressure in 2015

 "China's economy has entered a period of new normal," he said.
 "The new situation has made structural reform all the more necessary.
 The (economic) adjustment in China reflects the world economy."

-Among the reforms he listed were the liberalisation of the service sector, protecting intellectual property rights and deepening China's capital markets.
+Among the reforms he listed were the liberalization of the service sector, protecting intellectual property rights and deepening China's capital markets.

 "We will move towards the path of reforms.
 This way we can shift gear without losing momentum and achieve medium- to high-speed growth, and medium- to high-level development".